javsort/Linkaster/docs/delivery_1.md

 Profile Customization:
 The system should allow students and teachers to customize their profiles with personal information.
 The system shall ensure that personal information is stored safely and respects the GDPR?s guidelines.
+External API Integration:
+The system should support integration with external APIs for additional functionality.
+The system should support authentication through an API such as OAuth The system should support One Drive file uploads through an API.

 Non-Functional Requirements
 Marcos